2025 Travel Trends: Top Insights And Money-Saving Tips Amid Rising Costs

-ST. PETERSBURG Fla., Jan.
-23, 2025 /PRNewswire/ -- While rising travel costs are impacting trip planning, travelers are still determined to make their 2025 getaways a reality.
+(MENAFN- GlobeNewsWire - Nasdaq) ST. PETERSBURG, Fla., Jan.
+23, 2025 (GLOBE NEWSWIRE) -- While rising travel costs are impacting trip planning, travelers are still determined to make their 2025 getaways a reality.

 Squaremouth , the nation's leading travel insurance marketplace, surveyed over 4,000 travelers to uncover their 2025 plans and shares four expert tips on securing the best travel insurance policy.